Kish-an-gupta/CaroAI/ReadmePer.md

 3. Installing all required shadcn components -- npx shadcn@latest add badge alert-dialog card dialog dropdown-menu input label progress select sonner tabs textarea radio-group
 Giving dark mode using shadcn - npm install next-themes

+Clerk authentication used for login and signup

+Neon - used for Postgre database management

+Inngest used for managing for background data like etching data for industry standards every week we need to show trending and popular jobs. npm i inngest npx inngest-cli@latest dev